ptomato/talks/tc39-2024-02/README.md

 ### End-of-month edge cases

 - Long discussion and some help from polyfill author Adam Shaw
-- Tweak date difference algorithm to differentiate these cases where possible
+- Tweak date difference algorithm to differentiate these cases where possible — one-line change!
 - Changes results of 396 date-pairs out of all 2.1M possible date pairs in a 4-year Gregorian calendar cycle
 - "_N_ months and 0 days" → "_N_ - 1 months and 28, 29, or 30 days"
 - Results for default `largestUnit` remain the same